 2011 - Earned first trip to NCAA Elite Eight

-Kelly Graves has turned Gonzaga University women's basketball into one of the elite programs in the nation in his 11 years at the helm.
-The winnngest coach in Bulldog history led GU to their unprecedented seventh-straight West Coast Conference Championship and fourth WCC Tournament Title in the last five years in 2010-11.
+Kelly Graves has turned Gonzaga University women's basketball into one of the elite programs in the nation in his 13 years at the helm.
+The most successful coach in Bulldog history led GU to their unprecedented ninth-straight West Coast Conference Championship and sixth NCAA Tournament appearance in the last seven years, and fifth-straight, in 2012-13.

-The 48-year old owns a 298-145 career record that also includes three year stints at both Saint Mary's College and Big Bend Community College.
-At Gonzaga, Graves is 232-119 overall and 112-42 in West Coast Conference.
+The 50-year old now owns a 353-157 career record that also includes three year stints at both Saint Mary's College and Big Bend Community College.
+At Gonzaga, Graves is 288-131 overall and 139-45 in West Coast Conference.

-Dating back to his years as an assistant coach at the University of Portland, Graves has now coached 31 All-West Coast Conference performers, seven WCC Players of the Year, five All-Americans, two WCC Defender's of the Year, three WCC Newcomer's of the Year and 24 WCC All-Tournament selections.
-He also has coached two players who were selected in the WNBA Draft, including the 2011 No. 3 overall pick Courtney Vandersloot.
+Dating back to his years as an assistant coach at the University of Portland, Graves has now coached 34 All-West Coast Conference performers, 11 WCC Players of the Year, six All-Americans, three WCC Defender's of the Year, four WCC Newcomer's of the Year and 28 WCC All-Tournament selections.
+He also has coached four players who were selected in the WNBA Draft, including the 2011 No. 3 overall pick Courtney Vandersloot.

 Gonzaga closed the season with a school record 31 wins.
 After starting the season 2-3, the Bulldogs went 29-2, including a 21-game winning streak that ended in the Elite Eight.
 The Zags were rewarded for their spectacular season, ending the year ranked a school-high eighth.

-This past season wasn't a surprise to anybody as the Zag had slowly been making a name for themselves nationally.
+The recent success isn't a surprise for many as the Zag had slowly been making a name for themselves nationally.
 Gonzaga won its first-ever NCAA Tournament game in 2008-09 and found its way in its inaugural Sweet Sixteen game in 2009-10.
 The Bulldogs first appearance in the NCAA Tournament was in 2006-07.

 No stranger to the area, Graves started his coaching career in nearby Moses Lake as the head coach of Big Bend Community College.
 In three seasons at the school, Graves turned a struggling program with four wins his first season into a Northwest Athletic Association of Community Colleges power his last season with 23 wins.